 - Do not connect the adapter to any other device. - Do not step on the power cord or place heavy objects on it.
 Route the power cord away from areas where people might walk on it or trip over it. - Do not pull on the power cord when disconnecting from a power strip or wall outlet.
-Grasp and pull the plug instead.

-The total ampere ratings of equipment plugged into a power strip should not exceed the ampere rating for that power strip.
+Grasp and pull the plug instead. - The total ampere rating for all equipment plugged into a power strip should not exceed the ampere rating of the power strip.